|1600 - 1699

-In Himalayan and Tibetan art the term ‘bodhisattva’ is used to designate a male figure included as one of the realized students of Shakyamuni Buddha based on the Mahayana Sutra literature.
+In Himalayan and Tibetan art terminology ‘bodhisattva’ is used to designate a male figure included as one of the realized (relating to the Bodhisattva levels of accomplishment) students of Shakyamuni Buddha based on the Mahayana Sutra literature.
+In art ‘bodhisattva’ is descriptive and synonymous with the term ‘peaceful appearance.’
 In Theravada Buddhism the word ‘bodhisattva’ refers exclusively to Shakyamuni as a prince prior to his complete enlightenment under the bodhi tree.

 Some sets of Eight Bodhisattva sculpture in Tibet, China and Mongolia might have no identifiable attributes at all for any of the eight figures.
 Sculpture such as this function as secondary figures, seated or standing, to a large Shakyamuni or Amitabha Buddha - the centerpiece of a shrine or a temple.

 This figure has the two hands at the heart in the teaching gesture while holding the stems of two flowers blossoming over the two shoulders.
 The crown is in a Kangxi period style.
 He wears earrings, a choker, necklace, a long necklace, armlets, bracelets, anklets and heavenly garments, seated in vajra posture above a lotus seat with four variegated over-lapping levels of petals.
 A ring of beads around the top of the lotus represents the pistil and stamins of the flower.

 The sculpture is assembled from several individually cast pieces.
 The flowers on the right and left are wire and repousse construction, a hammered metal working technique.
 Likewise, the layered lotus petal base is repousse in manufacture.
 The mercuric gilding covering the entire surface of the object also functions to hide joint work and points of assembly of the different cast pieces.